Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 These characteristics need to be provided for each grid (or spatial unit) to be modelled.
 A spatial unit does not need to be a rectangular grid (if not within a Weather/cliamte model), but can be for example census data or other governance related spatial units.

+The Background <Background> page provides some links to background reading.

 People